-Uganda Agrees Deal with US to Take Deported Migrants If They Don't Have Criminal Records
+Uganda Agrees Deal With US to Take Deported Migrants If They Don't Have Criminal Records

-KAMPALA, Uganda (AP) — Uganda has agreed a deal with the United States to take deported migrants on condition that the deportees should not have criminal records and not be unaccompanied minors, officials said Thursday.
+Uganda has agreed to a deal with the United States to take deported migrants on condition that the deportees should not have criminal records and not be unaccompanied minors, officials said Thursday.

 The Ugandan foreign affairs ministry in a statement said the "two parties are working out the detailed modalities on how the agreement shall be implemented."